deep-learning-mit/staging/_posts/2022-11-09-how-cnns-learn-shapes.md

 I train models with augmented data of different degree of fragmentation.
 Lower degrees of fragmentation divide the shape into 2 fragments and with higher degree, the shape is divided into an increasing number of parts.
 I do this by using masks that create streaks going across the image each in the horizontal, vertical and two diagonal directions.
 As a result, we create circles and squares with dashed lines.

-{% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/augmentation_fragmentation.png" class="img-fluid" style="width:300px; height:200px;"%}
+{% include figure.html path="assets/img/2023-11-09-how-cnns-learn-shapes/augmentation_fragmentation.png" class="img-fluid" style="width:100px; height:200px;"%}
+Figure 3.
 Augmentations with varying degrees of fragmentation.

 The hypothesis is that fragments of circles and squares may be similar, so as the network is trained to distinguish between two categories regardless, it has to gain an understanding of larger scale features ; how these line segments are composed.
 If the model successfully train on datasets that are highly fragmented, it is expected to acquire knowledge of global features.
 For instance, intermediate scale understanding interpretation of circles would be that the angle of line segments are gratually rotating.
 On the otherhand squares would have parallel line segments up to each corner where ther is a 90 degree change in the angle.